pazu1/YT-to-album/README.md

-# YT Albums
+# YT to album

-Shell script that makes using youtube-dl more convenient for downloading entire albums by splitting the downloaded track into individual audio files with ffmpeg.
+Shell script that makes using youtube-dl more convenient for downloading entire albums (or audiobooks) by splitting the downloaded track into individual audio files with ffmpeg.

 ## Installation